-1. Students applying for the Practical Nursing diploma, Medical Assisting diploma and degree, Gerontology diploma, Dental Assisting diploma, Imaging Science Services Assistant technical certificate of credit and the Medical Administrative Technician technical certificate of credit must be 17 years of age.

-- Students applying for the Paramedic Technology diploma, Emergency Medical Technician - Basic technical certificate of credit, and the Emergency Medical Technician - Intermediate technical certificate of credit must be 18 years of age. - Students applying for the Early Childhood Program Administration technical certificate of credit must be 21 years of age.
+- Students applying for the Practical Nursing diploma, Medical Assisting diploma, Dental Assisting diploma, Imaging Science Services Assistant technical certificate of credit and the Medical Administrative Technician technical certificate of credit must be 17 years of age. - Students applying for the Paramedic Technology diploma, and Emergency Medical Technician - Intermediate, Timber Harvesting and Heavy Equipment and Family Child Care Provider technical certificates of credit must be 18 years of age. - Students applying for the Early Childhood Program Administration technical certificate of credit must be 21 years of age.